kinghoddy/hoddy-ui/packages/core/README.md

 ### Animator

 A unified component that provides a single interface for all animation types with generic props.
+Built with **react-native-reanimated** for optimal performance and smooth animations.

 **Features:**